pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 published: 2019-01-06
 modified: 2019-01-13
 ---
-### 9 Software Design Lessons I Learnt While Scaling A Startup

-Over three years, I worked as a Backend Team Lead at [Elanic](https://elanic.in) *(India’s Biggest Community For Buying and Selling).* I learned a lot about software development during these “firey” years of scaling [Elanic](https://elanic.in) from 3 users in August 2015 to 3 million users in August 2018.
+Over three years, I worked as a Backend Team Lead at [Elanic](https://elanic.in) *(India’s Biggest Community For Buying and Selling).* I learned a lot about software development during these “firey” years of scaling
+[Elanic](https://elanic.in) from 3 users in August 2015 to 3 million users in August 2018.

 I started with no prior experience in building a production-grade software system.
 I thought I had a good foundation of programming concepts.
 How hard could it be?
 Little that I knew, I am in for lots of sleepless nights and burning myself out in the quest of stabilizing Elanic’s backend system.

-> Trying to create new, challenging things is good for society, good for the
-> industry and good for my own life. ~Sachio Semmoto
+> Trying to create new, challenging things is good for society, good for the industry and good for my own life. ~Sachio Semmoto

 No other experience could have taught me what I know today.
 In this article, I share my experiences and the software design lessons I learned the hard way.

+---

 ### Table Of Contents